Erecutoro/WriteUp/2023/Angstrom/rev/1. Checkers/README.md

 chmod 755 checkers
 ```

-There is nothing worth noting by executing this binary.
+There is nothing worth noting when executing the binary.

+So i try to execute the strings command that will print out all printable characters of 4 characters or more.

 ```bash
 strings checkers